A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Introduction

 Despite the current challenges in constructing qutrit-based QKD systems, primarily due to technological constraints, our approach establishes a strong theoretical foundation for future implementations.
 A fundamental challenge that is present is the lack of well-established simulation frameworks for qutrit-based systems, making practical verification uncertain at present.
-Although platforms like Google Cirq~\cite{kushnarev2025qudit} allows for qutrit computations, a lot of gates have to be defined manually at the start of the program, making the endeavour quite cumbersome.
+Although platforms like Google Cirq~\cite{kushnarev2025qudit} allow for qutrit computations, a lot of gates have to be defined manually at the start of the program, making the endeavour quite cumbersome.
 However, recent developments of Google’s Cirq framework supporting qudit-based computations suggest that the feasibility of qutrit-based QKD simulations may soon become a reality, opening new avenues for experimental validation.

 One of the key advantages of QKD is the ability to generate fresh, secure keys in real-time, allowing immediate utilization for secure communication.
 Achieving this requires a significant final key generation rate within a matter of seconds.
-Our protocol achieves the highest key rate among existing normal DIQKD methods (we will just mention DIQKD to denote normal DIQKD from now on) while maintaining optimal bit wastage and significantly improved noise tolerance.
-Specifically, we show that our protocol achieves a higher key rate than even the BB84 protocol \cite{BB84}, particularly in the ideal case of zero noise.
+Our protocol achieves the highest key rate among existing DIQKD protocols while maintaining optimal bit wastage and significantly improved noise tolerance.
+Specifically, we show that our protocol achieves a higher key rate (see Section \ref{IV.d}) than even the BB84 protocol \cite{BB84}, particularly in the ideal case of zero noise.
 Subsequently, we generalize Renner et. al's \cite{RR08} qubit-based key rate formula for one-way QKD protocols, extending its applicability to qutrit systems.
 The proposed protocol works on a maximally entangled qutrit state, enabling more efficient information encoding, increased computational complexity, and greater robustness\cite{DCGZ03} against any variants of noise.
-Since, employing higher-dimensional systems enhances the security of QKD protocols by introducing more complex correlations that are more difficult for an eavesdropper to exploit, the qutrit based protocol also helps in enhancing the security of QKD protocols by generating more intricate correlations that are difficult for an eavesdropper to intercept, while simultaneously enabling higher key rates.
+Since employing higher-dimensional systems enhances the security of QKD protocols by introducing more complex correlations that are more difficult for an eavesdropper to exploit, the qutrit-based protocol also helps in enhancing the security of QKD protocols by generating more intricate correlations that are difficult for an eavesdropper to intercept, while simultaneously enabling higher key rates.